-Understanding the CS2 Trade Up Contract
+What are CS2 Trade Up Contracts?

-The CS2 Trade Up Contract is a feature that allows players to exchange ten weapon skins of the same quality for a higher-tier weapon skin.
 While the outcome is not completely random and can be influenced by the choice of input skins, there are no guarantees of getting a skin worth more than the 10 skins used, as luck plays a significant part.

 The Origin of Trade Up Contracts